aljazceru/whisper-talk/README.md

 ### Performance issues

 - Reduce model size (use `tiny` or `base` instead of `medium` or `large-v3`)
+- Build with `--features cuda` for NVIDIA acceleration with Whisper or Parakeet-v3
-- Enable GPU acceleration (CUDA/ROCm) for Whisper backend
+- Build with `--features hipblas` for AMD ROCm acceleration with Whisper
+- Install a ROCm-enabled ONNX Runtime 1.20.1 for AMD acceleration with Parakeet-v3

 ## Inspiration